gnailuy/lex_and_yacc/README.md

-A copy of the MGL program from Lex & Yacc by John R. Levine et al.
+A copy of the MGL program from ["Lex & Yacc"](http://shop.oreilly.com/product/9781565920002.do) by John R. Levine et al.

 with some minor updates.